neetVeritas/ng-github/README.md

 ## Get Started

+**(1)** Get ng-github in one of the following ways:
+ - clone & build this repository
+ - download the release (or minified)
+ - or via Bower: by running $ bower install angular-ui-router from your console

-Usage is simple, just include the source within your project and include **ng-Github** in your target app module.
+**(2)** Usage is simple, just include the source within your project and include **ng-Github** in your target app module.
 ```javascript
 angular.module('myApp', ['ng-github']);
 ```